 Individual study by students under the direction of a faculty member and with the approval of the Assistant Dean of Medical Education and the Associate Dean for Students.
 Topics vary and will be selected on an individual basis.
-Arrangements for these electives are made between the student and the faculty member; and will require written administrative approval prior to registration.
+Arrangements for these electives are made between the student and the faculty member; and will require written administrative approval 6 weeks prior to start date and registration.